-Sensorineural hearing loss, or SNHL, is the most common form of hearing loss and results from damage to the hair cells in the inner ear or problems with the nerve pathways that convert sound waves from the inner ear to the brain.
-These hair cells can be lost due to chronic noise exposure, aging, certain viral infections or exposure to drugs that are toxic to the ear.
+Sensorineural hearing loss, or SNHL, is the most common form of hearing loss and results from damage to hair cells in the inner ear or problems with the nerve pathways that convert sound waves from the inner ear to the brain.
+These sensory hair cells can be lost due to chronic noise exposure, suddenly, as a result of aging, certain viral infections or exposure to drugs that are toxic to the ear.

 The human ear does not spontaneously restore lost or damaged hair cells, making hearing loss a permanent condition.
 Today, there are no FDA-approved therapeutic options for SNHL.

-World Health Organization (WHO) estimates show that approximately 800 million adults have hearing loss globally and has reported that today more than a billion young people are at risk of hearing loss.
+World Health Organization (WHO) estimates show that approximately 1.5 billion people have hearing loss globally and has reported that today more than a billion young people are at risk of hearing loss.
 According to the US National Institutes of Health, approximately 90 percent of those with hearing loss are affected by sensorineural hearing loss.
-Noise exposure is difficult to avoid in modern society and, based on our estimates, we believe that 59 million people in the United States alone may have SNHL, based on numbers of diagnosed and undiagnosed.
+Noise exposure is difficult to avoid in modern society and, based on our estimates, we believe that 41 million people in the United States alone may have SNHL, based on numbers of diagnosed and undiagnosed.